davervw/cbmish-script/README.md

 ## Build ##

-To build the JavaScript .js files referenced by index.html, use tsc (TypeScript compiler), available via npm, and can run in the background
+To build the JavaScript .js files referenced by index.html, use tsc (TypeScript compiler), available via npm, and can run in the background.
+I send to a separate directory for use with GitHub Pages.

-    tsc --build --watch .
+    tsc --outDir docs --watch

 ## Sample ##